chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

       -----END CERTIFICATE-----"
 ```

-## Add More Nodes to the OnPremises Deployment
+## Add More Nodes to the On-Premises Deployment

 The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
 It needs the IP addresses of the nodes you want to add as comma-separate values with no spaces in between.